History, Multicultural Studies in Education, Other, Public Service Leadership, Sociology

 Open to Non-UHCL Applicants:

-Over the past decade, Copenhagen has consistently ranked on Monocle Magazine’s Top 10 Most Livable Cities and is leading the world in sustainable urban solutions.
-The city’s infrastructure is made for bikes, with 50% of Copenhageners commuting to work or school by bike.
+Over the past decade, Copenhagen has consistently ranked as one of the top 10 most livable cities and is leading the world in sustainable urban solutions.
+The city’s infrastructure is made for bikes, with 62% of Copenhageners commuting to work or school by bike.
 Become part of this unique city’s fabric for your semester, using it as your classroom, and look beyond to other cities in Europe on Study Tour to analyze their successes and challenges.

 Using the city as our classroom, this course combines first-hand experiences through biking, walking, and sensing the city with theoretical knowledge of the built environment, urban life, and urban transformations.
 The understanding of cities draws from different fields through expressions of society: civility in the midst of diversity, culture and art, science and technology; trade, commerce, money; power; politics, policy, and political tension and strife.

 The course introduces current urban paradigms, urban practices, and urban policies, putting Copenhagen and cities in Europe on the map in terms of urban sustainability, livability, and resilience.

 This program travels on Study Tours to the following destinations:

 Week-Long Study Tour: Barcelona or Germany (Fall) or Vienna (Spring)

 Core Course Week: Denmark or Northern Germany or Southern Sweden

 Early in the semester, you delve into your academic focus during Core Course Week, in which you travel on a short Study Tour for three days in Denmark or a neighboring country, combined with a two-day seminar in Copenhagen.
 Later in the semester, you travel again with your Core Course on a week-long Study Tour in Europe.